|

 places to swim include the natural lake at Les Gours,

-15-20 mins' drive to the north on the D75 by car.
-There are also quiet
+15-20 minutes' drive to the north on the D75 by car.
+There are

-waymarked walks through the fields and woods, and a mysterious
+also quiet waymarked walks through the fields and woods, and a

 Neuvicq